Jo Hyeon-woo: Early career

-2018 FIFA World Cup
+2018 World Cup

 In May 2018, Jo was named in South Korea's preliminary 28-man squad for the 2018 FIFA World Cup in Russia.
-Originally chosen as the third-choice keeper, he ended up in the starting line-up due to the fact that he was taller than the other two keepers, thus making his debut for the first time ever in a major competition.
+Originally expected to be the third-choice keeper, Jo made his international debut in a major competition.
 His performances in the first two matches against Sweden and Mexico were impressive, despite both ending in defeats for South Korea.
 He was lauded particularly for his point-blank save against Swedish striker Marcus Berg which put him in the spotlight.
 Jo then played a prominent role in Germany's historic elimination from the first round of a World Cup for the first time since 1938 with a stellar performance, earning him the Man of the Match award.
-Cho made seven saves without conceding any goals.
-Unbeknownst to Jo or his teammates until the match was over, South Korea was also eliminated from the tournament despite their win (due to Sweden beating Mexico 0–3).
+Jo made seven saves without conceding any goals.
+Despite this performance, South Korea learned after the match that they had been eliminated from the tournament due to Sweden beating Mexico (South Korea needed Mexico to beat Sweden to advance).
 South Korea finished ahead of Germany in Group F, placing third.